RI lawmakers kick off 2022 session with $119M spending bill, veto overrides

 After wrapping up those matters, the state’s 113 lawmakers turned to the official business of starting a new session.
 As is customary, Assembly leaders used the opening day of session to give short speeches recapping last year’s actions and laying out their agendas for the upcoming session.

-“We did great work together last year under historic circumstances, rising to the occasion again and again,” Shekarchi said on the House floor, adding that there is “much more to do.”
+“We did great work together last year under historic circumstances, rising to the occasion again and again,” Shekarchi said in his prepared remarks, adding that there is “much more to do.”
 Noting that 10 committees and commissions have met in the months since last year’s formal session ended, Shekarchi said, “There is no such thing as an ‘off-season’ anymore.”

 Looking ahead, he said, “A good deal of our work, as was the case last year, will focus on the health and economic issues related to the pandemic, which still has us in its grip.”
 He also indicated that legislative leaders expect to release a draft bill “soon” to legalize recreational marijuana in Rhode Island, amid ongoing tension between the governor and the Senate over how to regulate the new market.